12 Best Dumbbell Oblique Exercises for a Stronger Core

 5. Dumbbell Lunge With Twist

-The dumbbell lunge with twist is a compound exercise that combines lunges with a twisting motion, targeting the leg muscles, core, and obliques
+The dumbbell lunge with a twist is a compound exercise that combines lunges with a twisting motion, targeting the leg muscles, core, and obliques.

-However, this exercise requires good balance, so if you have issues keeping your balance, start off by doing the lunges twist exercise without weights until you learn the proper form.
+However, this exercise requires good balance, so you should start it without weights until you learn the proper form.

 Dumbbell Lunges With Twist